insomniac2305/the-odin-project-exercises/README.md

-# etch-a-sketch
+# Etch-a-Sketch
-This project is part of the Odin Project's curriculum
+This project is part of [The Odin Project](https://www.theodinproject.com)'s curriculum